 Ferry accidents can cause ferry worker injuries, passenger injuries, and both worker and passenger fatalities in the most tragic situations.
 What is to blame in these incidents?
 It is rare that no preventable cause can be found, which means there is nearly always some negligence involved.

 The ferry owner is responsible for taking all measures to ensure the safety of passengers and workers.
-They can be held accountable if something is missed and an accident results.
+If something is missed and an accident results, the owner can be held accountable.

 One of the primary causes of a ferry accident that is no one’s fault is bad weather.
 Some ferries ply dangerous waters, and if weather causes an accident, there may or may not be negligence involved.